Samsung SGH-G800

 The SGH-G800 is a slider mobile phone part of the Samsung G-series.
 It features a 5-megapixel camera with xenon flash as well as 3x optical zoom, a very rare feature for a camera phone.
-It was introduced in October 2007 and released in November.
+It was introduced on October 22, 2007 and released in November.

 The phone uses microSD cards.
 It has FM-radio and mp3 playback.
 This was one of the first mobile phones with 5-megapixel camera (the previous G600 had it before though).
 Product's software allows many options for taking photos and photo editor.
 It can be charged with power adapter or via USB cable.
-It has a 2.4-inch QVGA LCD display.
+It has a 2.4-inch QVGA LCD.
 Samsung advertised the G800 as the "world's first 5 megapixel camera phone with 3x optical zoom".

 The handset was succeeded by the Samsung SGH-G810.